Follow these steps to apply to NCSA:

-* A sibling is defined as a child who is a brother or sister by birth, marriage or legal domestic partnership.
+** A sibling is defined as a child who is a brother or sister by birth, adoption, marriage or legal domestic partnership.

 The above priorities apply to all student applicants during the “Open Enrollment Periods”.
-In order for applications to be considered for the next school year, they must be received during the initial open enrollment period that begins the first week of February and ends Friday of April 21st at 1:00 p.m.
+In order for applications to be considered for the next school year, they must be received during the initial open enrollment period that begins in November and ends Friday, April 12th at 1:00 p.m.
+You must attach Proof of Residency in the form of a Utility Bill or Lease Agreement to your application.
 Please call our school to confirm that your application has been received.
 Closing of Open Enrollment will be announced a minimum of 14 days prior to the deadline to apply.

-The close of open enrollment is the Friday, April 21st at 1:00 p.m.
-The lottery draw happens the Monday of the following week.
+The close of open enrollment is the Friday, April 12th at 1:00 p.m.
+The lottery draw happens Tuesday, April 23rd.
 Each applicant is placed in a priority category (see list above).
 If there is an opening in the grade for which the student has applied, the opening will be filled in priority order.
 If there is more than one applicant in a given priority category, a lottery draw will occur.
 Students not drawn for open spots will be given a priority number within their category based on the lottery draw and placed on the waiting list.
 All new openings will be filled according to the waitlist priority.

 Families who apply after the initial lottery date will be placed in a second lottery pool.
 Slots will be filled from the second lottery for the current school year after the current waitlist has been exhausted.
 However, if a student in categories 2-3 applies they will bypass everyone on the waitlist in categories 4-6 and be placed in their categories respectively.

-Acceptance of Enrollment – March- August (For Following School Year)
+Acceptance of Enrollment – April-August (For Following School Year)